 - Sales, listings, vacancies, depreciation, and other factors for similar homes in the market

-The appraised value of a home is used by lenders to underwrite or refinance a mortgage.
+The appraised value of a home is used by lenders to underwrite the financing for a home purchase or the refinancing of a mortgage.
 It’s also used by insurance underwriters to approve homeowners insurance policies.
 The appraised value is generally similar to the FMV.

 Whether you’re buying, selling, or refinancing your home, the appraised value is critical to the process: